andhieSetyabudi/arduino/README.md

 # arduino
-This directory contains about arduino project what i ever did
+This repository contains some file ( library or project ) about arduino project what i ever did